 Research is uncovering new approaches to treating the hallmark symptoms of Prader-Willi syndrome.
-Levo Therapeutics is currently enrolling patients with PWS in our Phase 3 clinical trial investigating intranasal carbetocin (LV-101) in children ages 7-18 as a treatment for hyperphagia and behavior associated with Prader-Willi syndrome.
+Levo Therapeutics is currently enrolling patients with PWS in our Phase 3 clinical trial investigating intranasal carbetocin (LV-101) in 7-18 year olds as a treatment for hyperphagia and behavior associated with Prader-Willi syndrome.

 CARbetocin Efficacy and Safety Study in PWS